crazed-developer/Tutorial-Configure-Payara/README.md

 sudo keytool -importcert -file /home/user/example.com.cer -keystore /usr/lib/jvm/java-8-oracle/jre/lib/security/cacerts -alias "Friendly name of your choosing"

 Depending on which JRE you have installed, some detective work on the location of the file may be needed.

+# Adding a JDBC driver to the installation.
+This example shows MySQL probably other databases will be just as easy.
+The MySQL driver is downloaded from https://dev.mysql.com/downloads/connector/j/ (I use the 5.1 line of drivers).
+When downloaded unzip the file.
+Inside you will find the driver files: mysql-connector-java-5.1.47-bin.jar and also a file without the bin in the filename.
+Choose either one, as they are identical.
+Only difference is the filename for better maven compatibility (for some reason).

+Once the file is identified, copy it to this location: glassfish/domains/[your domain]/lib (Where default domain can be either production or domain1)